Ścinawa: Sights

 The town features a number of historic monuments including the Gothic church of the Exaltation of the Holy Cross, dating back to 1209, the town hall tower (19th century) and the partially preserved medieval city walls.

+Transport

+National road 36 bypasses Ścinawa to the south.
+National road 36 connects Lubin to the west and to Rawicz to the east.

+Vovoideship 292 also bypasses the town to the south and west.

+Ścinawa has a station on the Zielona Góra-Wrocław railway line.

 Sports

 The town's soccer team, Odra Ścinawa, was established in 1946. Ścinawa also has a karate club named "GOJU-RYU" which has been very successful in regional, national and international competitions.
 In addition, each year Ścinawa holds swimming championships at the local pool.
 There is also a fishing club and a chess club in Ścinawa.
 Apart from organized sports, locals enjoy playing soccer, volleyball and basketball.

 Ryszard Komornicki, a former Poland player and a former manager of FC Aarau, was born in the town.

 Education

 Ścinawa's educational institutions include an elementary school and a junior high school.
 The town is also home to a local day care.